Tags

 Deliberate Practice: The Most Effective Form of Active Learning

 Deliberate practice is the most effective form of active learning.
 It consists of individualized training activities specially chosen to improve specific aspects of a student’s performance through repetition and successive refinement.
-It is the opposite of mindless repetition.
+It is mindful repetition at the edge of one’s ability, the opposite of mindless repetition within one’s repertoire.
 The amount of deliberate practice has been shown to be one of the most prominent underlying factors responsible for individual differences in performance across numerous fields, even among highly talented elite performers.
 Deliberate practice demands effort and intensity, and may be discomforting, but its long-term commitment compounds incremental improvements, leading to expertise.
 Read more...

 Back to Top ↑